 Ficciones (Jorge Luis Borges)

-You could write a provocative take: “Borges’ short stories cover all that is meritorious in postmodernism, and everything else is an imitation or rearticulation.”
-I don’t know that it’d be worth litigating, but you get the scale of the thing.
+You could write a provocative take: “Borges’ short stories contain everything about postmodernism that has merit, and everything else is an imitation or rearticulation.”
+I don’t know that it’d be worth getting into, but you get the scale of the thing.

 Much Ado About Nothing (William Shakespeare)